carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 ## Running the Parallel Job

-We will run an example that uses the Message Passing Interface (MPI) for parallelism -- this is a common tool on HPC systems.
+We will run an example that uses the Message Passing Interface (MPI) for parallelism &mdash;
+this is a common tool on HPC systems.

 > ## What is MPI?